okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 # OKTC Wasm Instruction Manual
 This manual will mainly discuss how to use CLI commands on OKTC for all actions regarding wasm smart contracts.
-## What is wasm smart contract?
-Wasm smart contracts are smart contracts that operated on wasm virtual machine.
-More advanced than EVM, wasm virtual machine possesses the following advantages:
-1. Faster speed, lower gas consumption
-2. Supports more complex contracts
-3. Supports Rust, Go, C/C++ and other popular programming languages for developing contracts
-4. Cosmos IBC Can seamlessly connect with Cosmos IBC
-> Currently speaking, Rust is the main programming language used for developing wasm contracts
 ## Environment configuration
 ### Install essential tools
    In this section, we will discuss how to set up our machine and install the prerequisites for developing, deploying and interacting with smart contracts on OKTC chain.